Oliver Mtukudzi's life celebrated in Joburg memorial

 While many were celebrating the fruitful career of late world music star Oliver Mtukudzi, it was an emotional moment for his daughters.

-His two daughters Selmor and Sandra were scheduled to do media interviews before the memorial starts were part of the band before the event started.
+His two daughters Selmor and Sandra were scheduled to do media interviews before the memorial started, however, since they were part of the band, they were doing sound checks prior to performing with the band at the event.

+Music lovers gathered at the Joburg Theatre to celebrate Zimbabwean star Oliver Mtukudzi's legacy on February 5 2019.
+Family and fans came together to pay tribute to the late musician.

+The likes of Ringo Madlingozi, Berita, Judith Sephuma, Siphokazi, Phinda Mtya andVusi Mahlasela paid tribute to the late legend, performing the songs that they collaborated on with their 66-year old fallen colleague.

 Mtukudzi's manager Walter Wanyanya said: "This is difficult for a lot of us.
 It is difficult because we did not see it coming.
 We prayed that he get better.
 But it was not to be.